Leonid10011/ecommerce-backend/README.md

 - `/transaction`: Transaction creation.
 - `/usercoupon`: UserCoupon creation.

-For detailed information on each endpoint and its functionality, please refer to the project's API documentation.
+For detailed information on each endpoint and its functionality, please refer to the project's API documentation in the comments (todo).

 ## Frontend Repository